-I spent a cold, blustery afternoon exploring the Ohio State Reformatory, the abandoned prison in Mansfield otherwise known as Shawshank in the acclaimed film.
-We went early enough on a self-guided tour so that everything felt isolated without a crowd.
+I spent a cold, blustery afternoon exploring The Ohio State Reformatory, the abandoned prison in Mansfield, otherwise known as Shawshank in the acclaimed film.
+We went early enough for a self-guided tour that everything felt isolated and uncrowded.
 The resulting experience was haunting and lovely.
 Dark, dank, decayed—all the things I look for in a destination.

-The prison was built in 1886, the design based on the architecture of German castles.
-The architect hoped that the inmates would find their surroundings spiritually uplifting.
-Unfortunately, what began as a reformatory for non-violent offenders, the prison found itself over-crowded with hardened criminals and deplorable conditions, resulting in its eventual shut down in 1990.
-It is considered one of the most haunted places in Ohio and offers up ghost tours if you’re so inclined.
+The prison was built in 1886, and its design was based on German castle architecture.
+Apparently, the architect had hoped that the inmates would find their surroundings spiritually uplifting, but it was soon overrun with hardened criminals and deplorable conditions, resulting in its eventual shutdown in 1990.
+It is considered one of the most haunted places in Ohio and offers ghost tours if you’re so inclined.

 If you’re a fan of the film and want to explore some of the filming locations off-site, you can follow the rest of The Shawshank Trail and make your way to the Bissman Building, the exterior for Brooks’ room at the Brewer Hotel, or see the bench where Brooks sat waiting for his pet crow, Jake, or travel down Route 95 where Red rode the bus to Fort Hancock.
 The famed oak tree where Red sits after gaining his freedom was unfortunately struck by lightning and destroyed earlier this year.